 Piñatas are classic party decor that will never go out of style.
 The great thing about them is that you don’t have to fill them with candy in order to enjoy them.
 Sometimes it’s better just to make them as hanging decor for a themed party!
 And if you don’t break into them, you can reuse them for future events as well.
-With Fourth of July in mind, our maker Jessica created this adorably festive star shaped piñata collection that you can craft up for some patriotic decor.
+With Memorial Day and Fourth of July holidays in mind, we created this tissue paper star-shaped piñata collection that you can craft up for some patriotic decor.

-- Balloon Pump
+- Hand Held Balloon Pump

-- Metal Ruler and Cutting Mat
+- Cutting Mat

-- Low Temperature Hot Glue Gun
+- Low-Temp Hot Glue Gun

 - Star Balloon

-- 20 Gauge Steel Wire
+- 20-Gauge Steel Wire

 - White Twine